Table of Contents

 1 + 3 = sec²θ → sec²θ = 4 → sec θ = 2.

 Trigonometry is more than just a collection of formulas; it's a powerful mathematical tool used in science, engineering, and everyday life.
-By grasping what trigonometry means, memorising the trigonometric table, and applying the basic formulas and identities, students can tackle complex problems with confidence.
+By learning what trigonometry is, remembering the table, and using simple formulas, you can solve even tough problems with ease.
 Regular practice with the trigonometry chart and solving real-life examples will help achieve mastery in this topic.
 Start your journey into the world of trigonometry today to discover how essential and exciting this subject can be!

-Hipparchus, a Greek astronomer, is recognized as the father of the trigonometry table.
+Answer: Hipparchus, a Greek astronomer, is recognised as the father of the trigonometric table.

 Master the Trigonometry Table with expert guidance at Orchids The International School.